-2.11 Gravity On and Off
+2.12 Gravity On and Off

-Normally gravity force is always acting downward in the model.
-In the absence of external nodal loads, force equilibrium is maintained between gravity force and internal force consisting of soil effective stresses and pore water pressures.
-Gravity force can be set off for analyses of structures not involving gravity.
+Normally gravity force is always set On and acting downward in the model.
+In the absence of external nodal loads (i.e., non-gravity forces), force equilibrium is maintained between gravity force and internal force consisting of soil effective stresses and pore water pressures.
+With external loads, stresses are recalculated to balance the non-gravity forces.